Would you like to view this website in another language?

 manager calculating pay mix using calculator

 Pay mix refers to the split between fixed base salary and variable pay.
-Mix is the ratio of guaranteed pay to upside rewards such as bonuses, sales commissions, target incentives and long term incentives.
+The mix is the ratio of guaranteed pay to upside rewards such as bonuses, sales commissions, target incentives, and long-term incentives.
 Some teams include benefits in the compensation mix to show the full compensation package and total pay.

 Key terms